phnx-im/docs/src/spec/delivery_service.md

 #### Authentication

-* DSSenderId: UserKeyHash
+* DSSenderId: LeafIndex

 ### Adding new users to the group

 * Endpoint: `ENDPOINT_DS_ADD_USERS`

-Operation, where the commit contains one or more inline Add proposals containing clients of one or more new users.
-The sender has to additionally provide a signature of the user's QS to help the DS validate that the KeyPackages indeed all belong to one user, as well as a timestamp to prove that the KeyPackages were recently obtained.
+Operation, where the commit contains one or more inline Add proposals containing the client(s) of one or more new users.

 ```rust
 struct AddUsersParams {